bduggan/termie/README.md

 ## Description

-boda (formerly boda) is a wrapper for tmux that supports sending and receiving data to/from tmux panes.
+boda (formerly tmeta) is a wrapper for tmux that supports sending and receiving data to/from tmux panes.

 Anything typed into the bottom pane is sent to the top one, but